aisamanra/drunken-bishop/README.md

 ## Configurable usage

-The `Data.Digets.DrunkenBishop(DrunkenBishopOptions)` type contains several fields which can be configured to change the operation of the algorithm.
+The `Data.Digest.DrunkenBishop(DrunkenBishopOptions)` type contains several fields which can be configured to change the operation of the algorithm.
 The default used by the `drunkenBishop` function are kept in an instance of this type called `drunkenBishopDefaultOptions`.

 The `drunkenBishopBoardSize` field can set the size of the overall fingerprint image.
 Note that smaller images will produce "noisier" fingerprints, while larger images will likely produce "sparser" fingerprints.